National Association for Women's Suffrage (Sweden): Organisation and activism

+Demands

 The LKPR's official parole was that women should vote on the same terms as men.
 This phrase meant, that until full male suffrage was introduced in 1909, they demanded that taxpaying women of legal majority with an income, who already had the right to vote in municipal elections since the reform of 1862, should be allowed to vote also in national elections.
 After the full male suffrage of 1909, the same phrase automatically meant that they demanded the right for all women to vote.
 Until 1909, this had the effect that women with Socialist sympathies chose other women organisations.

 The LKPR was not the only women organisation in Sweden that demanded women's suffrage.
-Also the Frisinnade kvinnor (Liberal Women), Vita bandet (Woman's Temperance Union) as well as the Socialist women organisations demanded women's suffrage, but the LKPR was the only organisation which had women's suffrage as its main task, and it remained so until 1917, when a fraction of right-wing women formed the Moderata kvinnors rösträttsförening (The Society of Women's Suffrage of Moderate Women).
-The LKPR also engaged in other issues, or regarded women's suffrage as a means to solve them: as only people of legal majority could vote, the demand for women's suffrage should eventually lead to the abolition of a man's legal guardianship over the married woman.
+Also the Frisinnade kvinnor (Liberal Women), Vita bandet (Woman's Christian Temperance Union) as well as the Socialist women organisations (essentially the Women's Trade Union and the Stockholms allmänna kvinnoklubb and its local branches) demanded women's suffrage.

+However, the LKPR was different because it was the only organisation which had women's suffrage as its main task and focus, and it remained so until 1917, when a fraction of right-wing women formed the Moderata kvinnors rösträttsförening (The Society of Women's Suffrage of Moderate Women).

+The LKPR also engaged in other issues, or regarded women's suffrage as a means to solve them.
+As only people of legal majority could vote, the demand for women's suffrage should eventually lead to the abolition of a man's legal guardianship over the married woman.

+Organization

 LKPR summoned representatives from their local sections to annual board meetings with the central board at a house on Lästmakargatan 6 in Stockholm.
-It was financed by the manufacturing of post cards and similar objects, the arranging of Flea markets and contributions from sympathisers.
+It was financed through the manufacturing of post cards and similar objects, the arranging of Flea markets and contributions from sympathisers.
 Among the most notable and important single financiers of the Swedish suffrage movement were Lotten von Kræmer and Martina Bergman-Österberg.
 The membership was for women only.
 The reason was that the main argument from the opposition for women's suffrage was that women did not want to vote themselves, and that it was seen as necessary to prove that women were capable of organising themselves politically and handle the responsibility that suffrage would give them as full citizens.
 There was, however, a male support group: Männens förening för kvinnans politiska rösträtt (The Male Society for Women's Suffrage) or MFKPR (1911).